-Workshop participants are encouraged to separately propose lighting talks, breakout sessions and ideas for discussion points for the unconference session of the workshop.
+Workshop participants were encouraged to separately propose lighting talks, breakout sessions and ideas for discussion points for the unconference session of the workshop.

-RO2018 encourages open peer review, and recommend that reviewers are named and attributed; however reviewers may be anonymous if so desired.
-Reviewers are welcome to publish their reviews to Zenodo using the same guidelines as the research articles.
+RO2018 encouraged open peer review, and recommended that reviewers are named and attributed; however reviewers could be anonymous if so desired.
+Peer reviews will be published on Zenodo.

 For any questions, email the RO2018 Workshop Organizers at firstname.lastname@example.org

 The workshop was an opportunity to run breakout sessions.
 We encouraged breakout proposals and discussion ideas to be added in this shared document.
 The